federicastolf/fstolf/content/authors/admin/_index.md

 ---

 I am a PhD student at [University of Padova](https://www.unipd.it/), in the [department of Statistical Sciences](http://www.stat.unipd.it/), working under the supervision of [Prof. Antonio Canale](https://tonycanale.github.io/).
 I am currently a Visiting Research Scholar in the department of Statistical Sciences at [Duke University](https://stat.duke.edu/) working with professor [David B. Dunson](https://scholars.duke.edu/person/dunson).

+I am interested in developing flexible Bayesian methods to analyze complex data, focusing on both theoretical and computational aspects.
+My recent work is related to latent feature models, Bayesian nonparametrics and tensor factorization.

 {{< icon name="download" pack="fas" >}} See my full {{< staticref "uploads/cv_FedericaStolf.pdf" "newtab" >}} CV {{< /staticref >}}.